 This pretty flower fan is a lovely craft for a child to make as a gift.
-I saw it here, but there are no instructions (although it´s not difficult to figure out!)
 In class we made the flowers by folding and cutting paper squares (rather like paper snowflakes).
 The technique is a bit tricky for little kids and you will need to help them fold and cut, but the look of amazement when they open up their flowers is wonderful!
 Nonetheless, I have provided some flower templates for kids to cut out if you prefer to keep it simpler (see download box at the end of the post).

 My kids chose different colours for the fan base, but to make it really look like a bunch of flowers use green paper for the fan and finish off with a bright ribbon!